rogeriopvl/Downpy/README.md

 ### Options
 * -e / --extension - specifies only one file extension (without the dot) to download
 * -f / --filetype - scecifies a filetype (audio, video, doc)
+* -s / --search - downloads only links containing the given string
 * -o / --output - specifies an output directory

 If you don't pass any options to downpy it will run with `-f audio` by default.